 a decline in the number of the unemployed masses (averaging a 7.9 per cent year-on-year fall in the number of unemployed between 2001 and 2008);

-a more stable monetary environment with a decline in annual inflation from […]
+a more stable monetary environment with a decline in annual […]

 The device you are using to read this blog contains at least a dozen different types of minerals, many of which most likely come from modern large-scale mines in developing countries.
 As these mining operations tend to be located in poor rural locations, the question of how neighbouring populations are affected by their expansion becomes an interesting one.
 The […]

 For too long myths about women in the workplace have reigned supreme; and they go something like this.
 Women aren’t ambitious and they don’t want the top job.
 Furthermore, women don’t help other women, and they (all women?!) lack confidence; and just need to negotiate.